 We are making capital investments to enhance service and system reliability for our customers and replace aging infrastructure.
-We have revised our estimate for Avista Utilities capital expenditures to \$475 million per year in 2022 through 2024 from our original estimates of \$445 million each year.
+Our estimates for 2022 through 2024 have not materially changed during the three months ended March 31, 2022.
 See the 2021 Form 10-K for further information on our expected capital expenditures.